aboldguess/Nerfdrone/README.md

 pip install -e .[nerf]
 ```

+> **Important:** The `nerf` extra pulls in `open3d`, which currently provides
+> prebuilt wheels only for Python 3.12 and earlier.
+Use Python 3.12 when
+> installing the extra (our setup scripts will warn you automatically) or skip
+> the extra on newer interpreters to avoid pip dependency conflicts.

 ### 4. Configure environment (optional)

 Copy `.env.example` to `.env` and adjust values if you want to override defaults such as